ApachOC/GraphViewApp/README.md

 # GraphViewApp

-The aim of this project is to create a web application which is able to view and manipulate graphs / networks.
+The aim of this project is to create a web application which will allow the user to view and manipulate graphs / networks.
 In addition to this the app will be able to run the graph data through external library and display results.

+This project has been started as a part of KIV/PIA and KIV/PRJ5 courses.

-This repo contains Spring Boot application which both serves HTML content, acts as a backend, plus Angular application which serves as a frontend.
+This repo Spring Boot application which both serves HTML content and acts as a backend, plus Angular application which serves as a frontend.

 ## Build